infinityworks/Policies/ISO-27001/physicalsecurity/readme.md

 ### Physical Security Layering

 Physical Security requires appropriate layering of physical and technical security such as appropriate building construction, suitable emergency preparedness, reliable power supplies, adequate climate control, alarm systems and CCTV.
+The amount of control we have over these factors may vary between offices, dependant on the letting model and available facilities.

 Infinity Works will: